-Earlier today I was very excited to tell all of you about our new Smell of Books product, but now it seems that we have a small problem.
-An organization calling itself “The Authors Guild” has just sent DuroSport a very threatening letter.
+Earlier today, I was very excited to announce our new Smell of Books product, but now it seems that we have a small problem.
+An organization calling itself “The Authors Guild” has just sent DuroSport a threatening letter.

-I am not sure, but I believe that this so-called guild is the government department that oversees the bohemians who write the stories.
-I am checking with our lawyers right now to see if we must respond to this nonsense, or if I can give the letter to Vladimir to shred.
+I believe that this so-called guild is some kind of government department that oversees the bohemians who write the stories.
+I am checking with our lawyers to see if we must respond to this nonsense or if I can give the letter to Vladimir to shred.

-In the meantime, I would like to let you, the customer, know that we are doing everything we can to protect your right to smell your electronic books.
+In the meantime, I would like to let you know that we are doing everything we can to protect your right to smell your electronic books.

 Here is the full text of the letter from “The Authors Guild”:

 To whom it may concern:

 The Authors Guild has recently been made aware of a new e-book related product called “Smell of Books.”
 This product has allegedly been designed to improve the e-book reading experience by simulating the smell of a real book.